calband/calchart-viewer/README.md

 When you change a javascript file, you will have to compile `build/js/application.js` again by running `grunt webpack:build`.
 Same thing with when you change a .less file: you'll need to run `grunt less` to compile to CSS.
 You should run `grunt watch` from the project root: this will start a task that listens for changes to the javascript and less files and autocompiles `build/js/application.js` and all the CSS files on every save.

+### Contributing

+Open issues and milestones are on the issues page.
+When you start work on an issue, assign yourself to it to make sure no two people work on the same thing at the same time.
+Please work on your own branch and submit a pull request when you're done so it can be reviewed for style: tag the person you want to review it in the pull request, but feel free to comment on any open pull request with questions/conerns.
+Noah will be responsible for merging the pull requests into `master` or not.

+If you have an idea for a feature, general question, bug report, etc, open an issue about it!
+All issues will be triaged.

 #### Architecture Diagram

 You can find a very high level overview of how the code architecture should work and interact with the UI [here](http://imgur.com/yw7FbWL.png).